okanduzyel/LogClient/README.md

 1. Close your internet connection (Wi-Fi, Ethernet, Bluetooh etc.) before running LogClient.
 2. Open LogClient.
-3. Do not close LabClient, and do not try to connect internet during lab section.
+3. Not close LabClient, and should not try to connect internet during lab section.
 4. After getting grade of the lab, close LogClient, connect internet, and upload your .c file and your log file to Microsoft Teams Assignments section.